AdrienFabre/CV/README.md

 A curious, self-driven and perseverant **Software Engineer**.

-I cultivate my growth mindset, from studying vocational electronics up to a Master in business engineering, fascinated by technologies and languages (native French, conversational Russian).
-Derived from my involvement in entrepreneurship, social innovation, and education, I built strong analytical, collaborative and adaptive abilities.
+I constantly train my growth mindset, making my way up from studying Vocational Electronics up to a Master in Business Engineering or exploring new technologies and languages(native French, conversational Russian).
+Being involved in entrepreneurship, social innovation, and education, I built strong analytical, collaborative and adaptive abilities.
+Evolving in the business and tech environments, I am an agile team player.

 More about my journey at [adrienfabre.dev](http://adrienfabre.dev/).